[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 5. Falsify Records

-OK, now this is some hardcore stuff.
-This is when you whip out the “white out” and actually change supplier records to show higher costs or change your own invoices to reflect lower sales.
+OK, now this is some hard-core stuff.
+This is when you whip out the “white-out” and actually change supplier records to show higher costs or change your own invoices to reflect lower sales.
 This is bad, bad, bad.
 This is not an innocent mistake.
-If you’re doing this then you’re willfully evading taxes, which means that you’re willing to give up 3-5 years of sleeping in your own bed for a new sleeping arrangement that involves a five square foot cell and a roommate named Buster.
+If you’re doing this, then you’re willfully evading taxes, which means that you’re willing to give up three to five years of sleeping in your own bed for a new sleeping arrangement that involves a five square foot cell and a roommate named Buster.
 Oh, and he snores.

-Over the years, I have met a few business owners that think they’re saving money on their taxes by doing dumb stuff like this.
+Over the years, I have met a few business owners who think they’re saving money on their taxes by doing dumb stuff like this.
 Many have been tempted to do some of these things.
 But hopefully you haven’t.
 Don’t.
 It’s not worth it.
 And besides, the new 2018 tax law is giving small business owners that operate as pass-through entities a 20% business income deduction.
 Are you sure you want to cheat on your taxes when there’s already a nice tax break built into the system?

 Join writer and small business owner Gene Marks each Wednesday on the Small Biz Ahead podcast.
 You can also submit a question for Gene to answer on the podcast.